 , Lord Agni

 .
 For instance Lord Rama

 was Suryavanshi or the descendent of Sun Dynasty while Lord Krishna

+belonged to the Lunar Dynasty or Chandravanshi.
 Owing to different reasons these were not considered as a part of the warrior class.
-Kingdoms, such as, Kamboja

-Speciality of Kshatriya
+Qualities of Kshatriya

-The Rajputs were known to make deft political chanelizes to consolidate their kingdom or to defeat an enemy.
+are considered to be most revered and persistent Kshatriyas.
+The Rajputs were known to make deft political channelizes to consolidate their kingdom or to defeat an enemy.
 They are also known to follow certain codes of war to fight.
 They are legendarily said to have untiring persistence to attain their goal as in the case of Maharana Pratap Singh

 The Kshatriyas were specialized in guerrilla warfare.
 History said that the Maratha

-In this caste a male child is considered as a symbol of masculinity where a female child needs to be gentle and well behaved.
+In the Kshatriya caste, there were certain rules that a Kshatriya required to follow.
+In this caste, a male child is considered as a symbol of masculinity where a female child needs to be gentle and well behaved.

-There were certain rules that the Kshatriya required to follow.
 He was not allowed to marry outside his class; joint family

 system was to be followed strictly and several other traditions were pre-eminent in the society.